Oliver De Lancey (American loyalist)

-Major-General Oliver De Lancey (September 17, 1718 – October 27, 1785) was a merchant and Loyalist politician and soldier during the American Revolutionary War.
+Oliver De Lancey (September 17, 1718 – October 27, 1785) was a merchant and Loyalist politician and soldier during the American Revolutionary War.
 His surname is also sometimes written as de Lancey or Delancey.

 Career

 The son of Etienne Delancey and Anne Van Cortland, De Lancey was born on September 17, 1718, in New York City, Province of New York.
 The De Lancey family was of Huguenot descent.
 From 1754 to 1757, De Lancey served as a New York alderman for the Out Ward and was a member of the New York assembly from New York County from 1756 to 1761.

 During the French and Indian War, he was selected by the New York Assembly, with the support of his brother James, then acting Governor, to provide provisions for New York provincial units.
 During the war, De Lancey commanded the New York Provincial Militia, 1755–1763, and commanded a provincial detachment in the Ticonderoga campaign of 1758.
 In 1766, De Lancey was one of the judges in the Pendergast case, in which the alleged leader of the Dutchess County land rebels was convicted and sentenced to death.

 De Lancey was a member of the provincial executive council from 1760 until the American Revolutionary War.
 In 1768, he allied himself with Isaac Sears and the Sons of Liberty.
 De Lancey spoke out against the Boston Port Act of 1774 but did not support nonimportation.
 He was one of the persons responsible for the creation of the Committee of Fifty.
 In 1773, he was appointed colonel in chief of the Southern Military District.

 During the war, De Lancey was a senior officer in the Loyalist irregular military hierarchy.
 He joined Sir William Howe on Staten Island in 1776, and he and his brother raised and equipped the three battalions of DeLancey's Brigade, consisting of fifteen hundred Loyalist volunteers from the Province of New York.
 He served as the brigade's commanding officer on Long Island.
 His property was plundered by Patriots in November 1777 and confiscated in October 1779.

 De Lancey left New York for England in 1783 and died on October 27, 1785, in Beverley, Yorkshire.
 He was buried in Beverley Minster, where his grave and memorial can be visited.